Sevada797/JS4hacking/README.md

 Scripts and their descriptions read down below

 1) easyLoopLimiter() - can be used for bruteforcing or any kind of set of other actions that needs exact time to wait, easy to use, create you function and pass it as 4th parameter in string format
-2) Shuffler() - string shuffler, you can generate all possible combinations of
+2) Shuffler() - string shuffler, you can generate all possible combinations of certain string
+3) 3rd will be coming up next!